shuiallen/p3.nanners.biz/README.md

 *      Remove all the assignments and start over for this school *
 * Lots of ideas for more functionality, but would work better with a server and php framework
-*		Assign racer to bib button should be hidden until the bib number are put on the board
+*		Assign racer to bib button could be hidden until the racers & bib numbers are put on the board
-* 		Record both boys and girls roster on the same page
+* 		Record both boys and girls rosters on the same page
 * 		Import a list of names into the roster
 * 		Export the roster to a csv
 *		Extend the tool to track race times (this is really what I want this application to do)